 WLAN interworking function model consists of UE/STA terminal, 3GPP/WLAN access network and 3GPP core network as shown in Figure 6.

 WLAN STA functions are divided into terminal interface (TEI) and terminal control (TEC).
 And WLAN access network functions are divided into WLAN access data path and access network control (ANC) according to the WLAN network reference model of IEEE 802.1CF-2019 [18].
-And 3GPP fuctions are divided into UE and 3GPP access network, 5G core network and their signalling interfaces are described according to 3GPP specification.
+3GPP functions are divided into UE and 3GPP access network, 5G core network and their signaling interfaces are described according to 3GPP specification [8-9].

-For WLAN interworking to 3GPP core network, 3GPP NWu interface signalling shall be processed in WLAN domain and N1 signaling is transparently forwarded in WLAN domain.
-N1 is signalling procedures between UE and 3GPP core network to support Authentication and Mobility Function (AMF).
-NWu is signalling procedures between UE and N3IWF of 3GPP core network to support secured IP channel.
+For WLAN interworking to 3GPP core network, 3GPP NWu interface signaling shall be processed in WLAN domain and N1 signaling is transparently forwarded in WLAN domain.
+The N1 interface provides the signaling procedures between UE and 3GPP core network supporting Authentication and Mobility Function (AMF).
+The NWu interface provides the signaling procedures between UE and N3IWF of 3GPP core network to support a secured IP channel.

-In WLAN domain, Y1 and Y2 interfaces are PHY and MAC layer function of STA and WLAN access network.
-And Y3 and Y4 interfaces are control and management interface to provide ATSSS and QoS management.
-These red coloured Y1, Y2, Y3 and Y4 interfaces are in the domain of WLAN and may be provided in STA and WLAN access network.
-The other reference interfaces are referred to 3GPP core network.
+In WLAN domain, Y1 and Y2 interfaces support the data flow via the PHY and MAC layers of STA and WLAN access network.
+And Y3 and Y4 interfaces are control and management interface to providing ATSSS and QoS management.
+These red colored Y1, Y2, Y3 and Y4 interfaces are in the domain of WLAN and may be provided in STA and WLAN access network.
+The other reference interfaces are defined in the 3GPP core network specifications [10-12].

 Figure 6.
 WLAN interworking reference model with 5G core network